abari212/books/README.md

 # Books published
 # These new books focus on applied mathematics to solve real problems on real time.
-# They include also examples that are listed under code repository
+# They include also walkthrough examples that are listed under code repository
 # Thee books are also translated into other languages including French and Spanish